Aadil23exe/This-is-for-testing/README.md

 # This-is-for-testing
 This is for sync
-and this file is changes in VS code
+and this file is updated in VS code